JimmyMcKegger/lemons/README.md

 # lemons

-A Ruby script to help me find a new car
+A Ruby script to scrape used car ads and rank them